 - drive even more traffic/boost pins through “Tribes” (groups of bloggers helping promote one another’s content)

 And just like that, I was in numbers heaven.
-I finally see why the pin went viral, which exact boards were responsible for helping making it go viral, and understood the basis for how to do it all over again.
+I finally see why the pin went viral, which exact boards were responsible for helping to make it go viral, and understood the basis for how to do it all over again.

 If you’re looking to inject new life (and income) into your business, check out the 6 ways Tailwind helped grow our brand and turn our side hustle into a full-fledged business.